Duloxetine Review: The Most Effective Antidepressant?

 Disclaimer: None of the information in this article constitutes medical advice.
 All statements are merely the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to prescription medication.

-Duloxetine is a prescription drug which is FDA-approved to treat Major Depressive Disorder, Generalized Anxiety Disorder, diabetic neuropathic pain, fibromyalgia and chronic musculoskeletal pain.
-The full name of the compound is duloxetine hydrochloride or "duloxetine hcl" for short.
+Duloxetine is a prescription drug which is FDA-approved to treat major depressive disorder, generalized anxiety disorder, diabetic neuropathic pain, fibromyalgia and chronic musculoskeletal pain.

 Does Duloxetine Work?

-Duloxetine is primarily used to treat depression, and it’s proven to be effective for that condition.
-An extensive medical review on the efficacy of duloxetine for treating Major Depressive Disorder (MDD) was published in 2007 in the Depression and Anxiety journal.
+An extensive medical review on the efficacy of duloxetine for treating Major Depressive Disorder (MDD) was published in the Depression and Anxiety journal.

-The researchers found that duloxetine decreased average depression scores by over 50%, and average scores related to suicidal thoughts or ideation by over 50% as well.
-Patients took around 9 weeks on average to achieve maximal benefit from the drug, but depression scores decreased by the end of week one.
+The researchers found that duloxetine decreased average depression scores by over 50%, and decreased scores related to suicidal thoughts or ideation by over 50% as well.

-Another medical review assessed the efficacy of duloxetine for chronic pain management.
 In all three clinical trials that the researchers analyzed, duloxetine was more effective than placebo for reducing pain.
 Impressively, duloxetine was effective at treating pain caused by various medical conditions, such as diabetic neuropathy and fibromyalgia.

-We can conclude from the available research that duloxetine is effective for treating depression, anxiety and pain.
-The research on duloxetine for depression is the most thorough in our opinion.
+We can conclude from the available research that duloxetine is effective for treating depression, anxiety and pain, which is unsurprising given that the medication is FDA-approved for those indications.

-Duloxetine Side Effects
+Does Duloxetine Cause Side Effects?

-The first side effect worth noting is the increased risk of suicidal behavior and thinking in children, adolescents and young adults as documented on the medication's Food and Drug Administration (FDA) label.
-This side effect is listed as a “black box” warning which is the most severe type of warning issued by the FDA.
+The first side effect worth noting is the increased risk of suicidal behavior and thinking in children, adolescents and young adults as documented on the medication's FDA label.

 Black box warnings indicate side effects that may cause life-threatening effects.

-The side effects were: acute alcoholic intoxication, alcohol dependency, anxiety, arrhythmia, cellulitis, cerebral hemorrhage resulting in death, depression, diverticulitis, mania, nephrolithiasis, two attempted suicides, one completed suicide, stress, and syncope.
+Acute alcoholic intoxication, alcohol dependency, anxiety, arrhythmia, cellulitis, cerebral hemorrhage resulting in death, depression, diverticulitis, mania, nephrolithiasis, two attempted suicides, one completed suicide, stress, and syncope.

-These side effects are rare compared to the more common side effects of the medication like nausea or headache.
 In light of the severity of these potential side effects, we recommend that patients speak with their doctor about the use of this medication, especially if they have pre-existing medical conditions.

 A YouTube creator named Izzy Kornblau published a video sharing her experience using duloxetine and how it relieved her pain.